 We have a performance clinic program for our more advanced players.
 More information can be found here.

 What does my child need for the clinics?

 They need to wear non-marking athletic shoes (no sandals), water and a badminton racquet.
 If they have not played before, we recommend a modest investment in a new racquet.
+This will allow them to practice "juggling" at home or to hit shuttles with a friend or family member.
 More experienced players may find more advanced, lightweight racquets to their liking, however these can be quite expensive ($70 and up).
 We would recommend starting with a less expensive beginner’s racquet.
-Local badminton shops carry many such racquets.
+Local badminton shops (Badminton Alley, Racquet Supply, Synergy Badminton Club, etc.)carry many such racquets.

-Do you accommodate students in need of assistance?
+Do you accommodate students in need of financial assistance?

 Students who are in need of financial assistance should contact Coach Mark Landefeld at email@example.com and provide some information regarding their situation.
 A number of fee waivers will be provided for each youth clinic.